 GSS Chief Executive, Calum MacGregor, said: “Our two new products are an integral part of our plans to rapidly grow GSS into 2020 and beyond.
 We already provided best-in-class technology with previous iterations of these products, and these advancements allow us to remain competitive and improve outcomes for our global customer base.”

-The new products were developed following a £6 million Government-backed R&D project facilitated by CENSIS – Scotland’s innovation centre for sensor and imaging systems and the Internet of Things – and Scottish Enterprise1.
+The new products were developed following a £6 million Government-backed R&D project facilitated by CENSIS – an innovation centre for sensor and imaging systems and the Internet of Things – and Scottish Enterprise1.

 Calum MacGregor added:

 “The Mirage project has allowed Gas Sensing Solutions the opportunity to further develop our research and development within the company.
 This in turn has enabled us to continue to produce leading technology world-wide for our clients.”